 Leicester City helicopter crash pilot: ‘I’ve no idea what’s going on’

-The club’s owner Vichai Srivaddhanaprabha and four other people were killed in the crash in October 2018.
+Eric Swaffer, 53, made the comment seconds before the helicopter hit the ground

-The pilot of the helicopter involved in a crash which killed the owner of Leicester City Football Club said: “I’ve no idea what’s going on” as the aircraft was turning out of control.
+The pilot of the helicopter involved in a crash which killed the owner of Leicester City Football Club said: “I’ve no idea what’s going on” as the aircraft turned out of control, a report revealed.

-Eric Swaffer, 53, made the comment seconds before the helicopter hit the ground outside the club’s King Power Stadium on October 27 2018, a report by the Air Accidents Investigation Branch (AAIB) revealed.
+Leicester City owner Vichai Srivaddhanaprabha, employees Nursara Suknamai and Kaveporn Punpare, Mr Swaffer and his partner, Izabela Roza Lechowicz – also a professional pilot – were killed in a crash on 27 October 2018 after their helicopter took off from the club’s King Power Stadium.

-Leicester City owner Vichai Srivaddhanaprabha, employees Nursara Suknamai and Kaveporn Punpare, Mr Swaffer and his partner, Izabela Roza Lechowicz – also a professional pilot – were all killed in the accident, which happened shortly after the helicopter took off from the pitch.
+Eric Swaffer, 53, made the comment seconds before the helicopter hit the ground, a report by the Air Accidents Investigation Branch (AAIB) revealed.

 The Leonardo AW169 helicopter reached an altitude of approximately 430ft before plummeting to the ground.